pniewiejski/algorithms-playground/data-structures/HashTable/README.md

 keeping the load factor beneath a certain value.
 Usually we do not want the load factor to be greater than `0.7`.

-To keep the load factor small, hash table could be resized.
+To keep the load factor small, hash table can be resized.
 This process is sometimes called _rehashing_.
 Rehashing consists of increasing the size of underlying data structure and mapping existing entries to new _slots_.
 There is a number of strategies that could be followed.
 [Read more here.](https://en.wikipedia.org/wiki/Hash_table#Dynamic_resizing)